-Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing
+EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 Trauma is a common thread in the lives of many neurodivergent people.
 Autistic, ADHD, AuDHD, and other neurodivergent individuals are more likely to experience trauma; not only because of an increased risk of abuse, bullying, or victimization, but also due to a lifetime of being misunderstood, marginalized, or pressured to conform to environments and expectations that never truly fit.
 These experiences can leave lasting imprints on the nervous system, even if they aren't always recognized as “trauma” in traditional terms.
+For those beginning to explore trauma recovery options, EMDR therapy Chicago and learning what is EMDR therapy can provide helpful grounding as you consider next steps in healing.

 What is the Best Trauma Therapy for Autism, ADHD, and Other Neurodivergence?

 Eye Movement Desensitization and Reprocessing (EMDR) is a well-researched therapy that offers hope for many people navigating trauma and distress.
 Yet for neurodivergent clients, EMDR can sometimes feel confusing, inaccessible, or misaligned with how their brains naturally process information.This doesn’t mean EMDR is ineffective for neurodivergent people.
 It means the process must be adapted to honor different cognitive, sensory, and emotional needs.
+For many, exploring how EMDR therapy Chicago is adapted for neurodivergent clients can make the process feel more approachable and aligned with their lived experience.

 EMDR is an 8-phase therapy model developed to help people process distressing or traumatic experiences in a structured way to support healing and reduce psychological and physiological distress.
 A key feature of EMDR is bilateral stimulation (BLS); typically eye movements, tapping, or auditory tones applied alternatingly to the right and left sides of the body.
 Bilateral stimulation is used to activate the left and right hemispheres of the brain to help the brain reprocess trauma in a more complete and more adaptive way.